Recurrent Inference Machine for Medical Image Registration: Introduction and Related Works

 Meta-learning, also described as ``learning to learn", is a subfield of machine learning.
 In this approach, an outer algorithm updates an inner learning algorithm, enabling the model to adapt and optimize its learning strategy to achieve a broader objective.
 For example, in a meta-learning scenario, a model could be trained on a variety of tasks, such as different types of image recognition, with the goal of quickly adapting to unseen similar tasks, like recognizing new kinds of objects not included in the original training set, using a few training samples. \citep{hospedales2021meta}.
 An early approach in meta-learning is designing an architecture of networks that can update their parameters according to different tasks and data inputs \citep{schmidhuber1993neural}.
 The work of \cite{cotter1990fixed} and \cite{younger1999fixed} further show that a fixed-weight RNN demonstrates flexibility in learning multiple tasks.
 More recently, methods learning an optimization process with RNNs were developed and studied in \cite{andrychowicz2016learning,chen2017learning,finn2017model}, demonstrating superior convergence speed and better generalization ability for unseen tasks.

 In the spirit of meta-learning, RIM was developed by \cite{putzky2017recurrent} to solve inverse problems.
 RIM learns a single recurrent architecture that shares the parameters across all iterations, with internal states passing through iterations \citep{putzky2017recurrent}.
 In the context of meta-learning, RIM distinguishes two tasks of different levels: the `inner task', which focuses on solving a specific inverse problem (e.g., superresolution of an image), and the `outer task', aimed at optimizing the optimization process itself.
-This setting enables RIM to efficiently learn and apply optimization strategies to complex problems.
-RIM has shown robust and competitive performance across different application domains, from cosmology \citep{morningstar2019data, modi2021cosmicrim} to medical imaging \citep{karkalousos2022assessment,lonning2019recurrent,putzky2019rim, sabidussi2021recurrent,sabidussi2023dtirim}.
-They all aim to solve an inverse problem with a known differentiable forward model in closed form, such as Fourier transform with sensitivity map and sampling mask in MRI reconstruction \citep{lonning2019recurrent}.
+This setting enables RIM to efficiently learn and apply optimization strategies to complex problems. {Therefore, RIM only has one neural network component which learns the outer task.} RIM has shown robust and competitive performance across different application domains, from cosmology \citep{morningstar2019data, modi2021cosmicrim} to medical imaging \citep{karkalousos2022assessment,lonning2019recurrent,putzky2019rim, sabidussi2021recurrent,sabidussi2023dtirim}. {To the best of our knowledge, most applications} of RIM aim to solve an inverse problem with a known differentiable forward model in closed form, such as Fourier transform with sensitivity map and sampling mask in MRI reconstruction \citep{lonning2019recurrent}.

-However, the definition of an explicit forward model does not exist for the medical image registration task.
-In this work, we sought to extend the framework of RIM, which demonstrated state-of-the-art performance in medical image reconstruction challenges \citep{muckley2021results,putzky2019rim,zbontar2018fastmri}, to the medical image registration problem.
+However, the definition of an explicit forward model does not exist for the medical image registration task. {Although RIM does not require a forward model by its design, the absence of a concrete forward model makes the problem more complicated.} {In this case, our formulation is similar to a realization of iterative amortized inference \mbox{\citep{marino2018iterative}}.
+In \mbox{\cite{marino2018iterative}}, a variational auto-encoder (VAE) framework is studied to learn the amortized optimization process given the input data and approximate posterior gradients where the likelihood under certain forward model could be absent.} In this work, we sought to extend the framework of RIM, which demonstrated state-of-the-art performance in medical image reconstruction challenges \citep{muckley2021results,putzky2019rim,zbontar2018fastmri}, to the medical image registration problem {which relaxes the need of gradient likelihood under specific forward model solely}.
 The same formulation can be generalized to other high-dimensional optimization problems where explicit forward models are absent but differentiable evaluation metrics are available.